Temple of the Heart’s Imagination

 Possessed of the sacred fire, my debut on the Hollywood stage is a great success (without any previous experience), but I decline even a Studio Agent proposition; I just feel that I have become an actor in the spectacle of the world!
 In ’48 with my psychological achievement I feel that “I have it.”
 In 1957, enhanced by my stage manifestation, I realize that “I can do it.”
 Ready, willing and able to participate.

 From Hollywood Serge continued to globe hop, producing and participating in various theater and cinematic projects in Europe and South America (Serge is fluent in all the Romance languages), working as an activist in humanitarian causes from Cuba to China, and finally in 1964 “San Francisco (became) my present!”
 Since then, he has taught at the Free University of Berkeley and New College of California, and worked with the San Francisco International Film Festival, the San Francisco Mime Troupe, and the theater department at San Francisco State University.
-Until the end of 1999, he worked as a certified court interpreter, and he continues to serve as a bilingual proficiency test technician for the City and County of San Francisco.
+Until the end of 1999, he worked as a certified court interpreter, and until more recently, as a bilingual proficiency test technician for the City and County of San Francisco.

 Serge’s energy and dedication are boundless.
 He is an agent, a catalyst, an activist for the arts and philosopy; facilitating, encouraging, supporting and inspiring all who cross his path, helping them to realize their dreams according to the present and in terms of the future, revealing “the thinker and the poet in my fellow workers.”